Faizanahmedsy/blank-react-app/README.md

 instead of using npx create-react-app or npx create vite@latest

-just git clone this repository and you are good to go
+just git clone this repository and then npm install and you are good to go